yugabyte/platform-go-client/docs/GCPCloudMonitoringConfig.md

 NewGCPCloudMonitoringConfigWithDefaults instantiates a new GCPCloudMonitoringConfig object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

+### GetCredentialsString

+`func (o *GCPCloudMonitoringConfig) GetCredentialsString() string`

+GetCredentialsString returns the CredentialsString field if non-nil, zero value otherwise.

+### GetCredentialsStringOk

+`func (o *GCPCloudMonitoringConfig) GetCredentialsStringOk() (*string, bool)`

+GetCredentialsStringOk returns a tuple with the CredentialsString field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetCredentialsString

+`func (o *GCPCloudMonitoringConfig) SetCredentialsString(v string)`

+SetCredentialsString sets CredentialsString field to given value.

+### HasCredentialsString

+`func (o *GCPCloudMonitoringConfig) HasCredentialsString() bool`

+HasCredentialsString returns a boolean if a field has been set.

 ### GetProject